Yunnie-pin/Technical-Test-KSNI/README.md

 ## About

 ksni-techniclal test is a simple project to test the technical skills of a candidate.
 The project is a simple web application that allows users to make dinamic form and view the details
-.
-The project is built using Vite and VueJs.

-This is a [Vue.js](https://vuejs.org/) project bootstrapped with vitejs

 ## Demo
 [LINK](https://technical-test-ksni.vercel.app/)